JakeSteam/blog-programming/_posts/2022-01-12-how-to-extract-a-room-list-column-into-a-new-linked-table-migrating-data.md

 ## Summary

-You’re done!
-Of course, there’ll likely be some minor issues here and there before it all works flawlessly, and the following section should help with that.
+You're done!
+Of course, there'll likely be some minor issues here and there before it all works flawlessly, and the following section should help with that.

-Overall, whilst this solution isn’t as neat as it could be, I’m pretty happy that it **works**!
-I wasn’t sure if this migration was possible initially, and hopefully this guide saves others the same trial and error that I did.
+Overall, whilst this solution isn't as neat as it could be, I'm pretty happy that it **works**!
+I wasn't sure if this migration was possible initially, and hopefully this guide saves others the same trial and error that I did.

-If this “extract column into table” process is a regular occurrence there are many potential improvements, such as:
+If this "extract column into table" process is a regular occurrence there are many potential improvements, such as:

 - Better error handling for the entire process, besides a blind try/catch.
-- A “Please wait, updating” screen to avoid any user interactions during this process.
+- A "Please wait, updating" screen to avoid any user interactions during this process.
 - Performing this upgrade as a WorkManager task silently in the background.
-- Tidying up the code in general, as it’s still fairly “proof of concept”.
+- Tidying up the code in general, as it's still fairly "proof of concept".

 The finished files are available [as a GitHub gist](https://gist.github.com/JakeSteam/831c9ea7962f923a01d451e650918031), seeing an overview may help.
 Good luck!